runemadsen/gerstner.js/README.md

 $('head').append(s.render().el);
 ```

-As you can see, the first argument to the `addStyle` function is the CSS selector, and the second argument is an object with key/value pairs corresponsing to the CSS keys and values.
+As you can see, the first argument to the `addStyle` function is the CSS selector, and the second argument is an object with key/value pairs corresponding to the CSS keys and values.
 The code above will produce the following tag:

 ```html
 <style>